josephluck/site/src/recommendations.md

 > _Catherine is a user experience designer.
 We worked together at Goodlord between 2017 and 2018 where we frequently designed and iterated on features together._

 Joe and I worked together on a squad addressing the needs of users in the property rental space.
 He is an excellent collaborator and problem solver.
 His contribution was unmatched at every step in the process - from ideation to code to iteration.
-He’s the first to volunteer to unpick a particularly difficult problem and operates with a user-centric attitude in his solutions.
-Additionally, he will always offer to get the team coffee when he’s going to get one for himself — what more can you ask for?
+He's the first to volunteer to unpick a particularly difficult problem and operates with a user-centric attitude in his solutions.
+Additionally, he will always offer to get the team coffee when he's going to get one for himself what more can you ask for?

 ---